ajitminj/ajitminj.github.io/_posts/2021-03-07-Points-to-Remember.md

 27. Log transformation is used for removing right skewness from the data.
 28. Feature transformation changes the distribution of the variable.
 29. Changing the scale of the data does not affect the distribution as scaling just changes the range of the data.
+30. Why do we need to combine sparse classes?
+- To reduce the no. of categories.